Updated: May 27

-As a wedding industry professional, one of the very first questions I ask during my client consultations is about color palette.
-Determining a floral color palette that compliments a couple’s overall wedding colors is crucial for creating an event with aesthetic balance, cohesion, and harmony.
+As a wedding industry professional one of the very first questions I ask during my floral consultations is about color palette.
+Determining the floral color palette that will best compliment a couple’s overall wedding colors is crucial for creating an event with aesthetic balance, cohesion, and harmony.

 Basics of Color Theory

 Three of the most fundamental color combination categories are: monochromatic, analogous, and complimentary.
-Here’s what each of them refers to and why each category works well in design:
+Here is what they mean and why each category works well in design: